Hiking the Milford Track in New Zealand

 Many people opt to head straight back to Te Anau or Queenstown after completing the hike, but if you have time, then jump on board a late afternoon cruise of Milford Sound and reap the rewards of all your hard work.
-If you’re not so pressed for time, then spend the night in Milford Sound, either at Milford Sound Lodge, as we do on our World Heritage walking tour, or on board a purpose-built vessel.
+If you’re not so pressed for time, then spend the night in Milford Sound, either at Milford Sound Lodge or on board a purpose-built vessel.
 It’s a superlative way to experience Milford Sound and top off your hike!

 New Zealand Milford Track guided walk v. independent walks

 Walking the Milford Track is a lifelong dream for many New Zealanders and overseas visitors alike and there are a few different ways to achieve it.
-You can either join a Milford Track guided walk of the track, with everything taken care of for you, or you can opt to hike the track independently, which requires a lot more planning and preparation on your part.
+You can either join a New Zealand hiking tour like the ones we offer, with everything taken care of for you, or you can opt to hike the track independently, which requires a lot more planning and preparation on your part.
 Either way, everyone starts at Te Anau and hikes through to Milford Sound, spending four days and three nights on the track and enjoying the same scenery along the way.

 Independent hiking on the Milford Track